iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> 100 steps of learning:</strong>
   <br><br/>
   The average of sampled outputs shows red pixels confined to an imaginary rectangle surrounding the light blue pixels.
-The network seems to have perceived that other examples use a common bounding box for the input and output pixels, but is not completely sure about where the boundary lies and what colors go inside the box in the output.
+CompressARC seems to have perceived that other examples use a common bounding box for the input and output pixels, but is not completely sure about where the boundary lies and what colors go inside the box in the output.
 Nevertheless, guess 2 (the second most frequently sampled output) shows that the correct answer is already being sampled quite often now.
   </td>
   <td width="50%"><img align="right" src="./resources/6d75e8bb_at_100_steps.png"></td>
   </tr>